Simandou mine: History

-Rio Tinto obtained an exploration licence for Blocks 3 and 4 in 1997.
-In 2008 the Guinean government removed Blocks 1 and 2 from Rio Tinto and awarded them to Beny Steinmetz Group Resources (BSGR), triggering more than a decade of litigation.
+Rio Tinto obtained an exploration licence for Blocks 3 & 4 in 1997.
+In 2008 the Guinean government removed Blocks 1 & 2 from Rio Tinto and awarded them to Beny Steinmetz Group Resources, triggering more than a decade of litigation.

-In 2010 BSGR sold 51 percent of its Simandou interest to Vale for US$2.5 billion, but Guinea soon began investigating how the rights had been obtained.
+In 2010 BSGR sold 51% of its Simandou interest to Vale for US$2.5 billion, but Guinea soon began investigating how the rights had been obtained.
 The government revoked BSGR’s licence in 2014; arbitration and civil cases followed on three continents, and a United States court dismissed Rio Tinto’s racketeering suit against BSGR and Vale in 2015.
 In February 2019 Guinea and BSGR settled their dispute; BSGR relinquished Simandou but retained an interest in the smaller Zogota deposit.

+Completing the mine, as well as the railway and port, cost $20 billion.

+At full capacity Simandou is expected to ship up to 95 million tonnes of ore each year, most of it destined for Chinese steel mills.
+The first export shipment took place in December 2025.

 Corruption investigations

 In April 2013 the Federal Bureau of Investigation arrested Frédéric Cilins, an agent for BSGR, after recordings suggested he had tried to destroy documents that might prove bribes were paid to secure the concession; he later pleaded guilty and was sentenced to two years in prison.

 Further controversy arose in 2016 when Rio Tinto disclosed a US$10.5 million payment to François de Combret, an adviser close to President Alpha Condé, made in 2011 while renegotiating its Simandou stake.
 The revelation prompted probes by the UK Serious Fraud Office, the United States Department of Justice, and the Australian Securities and Investments Commission.
 In 2023 the SEC charged Rio Tinto with failing to maintain adequate anti-bribery controls.